sassoftware/sas-container-recipes/addons/access-hadoop/hadoop/README.md

 # Overview

-This directory is where the config and jar files should be placed after collecting them from the Hadoop environemt.
-A listing of this directory should show two directories named config and jars.
+This directory is where the Hadoop configuration files and JAR files should be placed after collecting them from the Hadoop environment.
+A listing of this directory should show two directories named /config and /jars.

 # Copyright